snitkdan/consistent-hashing-lab/README.md

 - A visualization tool.

 ## Conclusion
 It was the first time I made an educational project, so I think I'm okay with how it turned out.
 I accomplished what I set out to do, which was create an educational assignment about consistent hashing.
-Although I'm not sure I can evaluate the outcomes without actually having any outcomes, since no one's done it besides me.
+Although I'm not sure I can evaluate the outcomes without actually having seen any outcomes, since no one's done it besides me; but I do believe it to be reasonable.

 ## Course ideas
 ### Project ideas